-B. Application of These Expanded Consumer Regulations Will Impair the Media's Ability to Cover Numerous Issues of Intense Public Concern.
+B. Application of California's Expanded Consumer Regulations Would Impair the Media's Ability to Cover Numerous Issues of Intense Public Concern.

 Accurate and useful reporting depends on considering all sides of an issue.
 When a public debate concerns a company's business operations, attaining such a complete picture requires newsgatherers to get information not only from interest groups and the company's detractors, but also from the company itself.
 The First Amendment's protection of the press, in fact, "rests on the assumption" that gathering and disseminating "information from diverse and antagonistic sources" will best serve the public welfare.
 Associated Press v.
 United States, 326 U.S. 1, 20 (1945).
-Reporters who fail to obtain corporations' statements on issues involving their businesses may overlook key aspects of those issues, rendering their stories incomplete.
-Reporters may even shelve such stories for fear of publishing something that is too one-sided.
-At a minimum, news stories that fail at least to impart the view of each opposing party are more likely to be deemed untrustworthy or biased.
+Reporters regularly strive to obtain corporate statements on issues involving their businesses to ensure that their stories are complete.
+News stories that impart the view of each opposing party are more likely to be deemed trustworthy or neutral by the reader or viewer.

-The Kasky decision will seriously hamper the media's ability to obtain these critical business-oriented statements.
+The California law at issue here will seriously hamper the media's ability to obtain these critical business-oriented statements.
 As a general rule, any law that "impose[s] strict liability on [speakers] for false factual assertions" regarding public issues has "an undoubted 'chilling' effect" on valuable speech.
 Hustler Magazine v.
 Falwell, 485 U.S. 46, 52 (1988); accord New York Times Co. v.
 Sullivan, 376 U.S. 254, 277-78 (1964).
 This Court has held that the threat of liability has the same effect in the corporate context.
 If states could punish corporate speech on any public issue that "materially affected" the company's profitability:

-[m]uch valuable information which a corporation might be able to provide would remain unpublished because corporate management would not be willing to risk [those penalties]....
+[m]uch valuable information which a corporation might be able to provide would remain unpublished because corporate management would not be willing to risk [those penalties]. . . .
 In addition, the burden and expense of litigating the issue - especially when what must be established is a complex and amorphous economic relationship - would unduly impinge on the exercise of the constitutional right.
 [T]he free dissemination of ideas [might] be the loser.

 First Nat'l Bank of Boston v.
 Bellotti, 435 U.S. 765, 785 n.21 (1978) (quotation omitted).
-California's expansion of the commercial speech doctrine presents these same risks.
+California's expansion of the commercial speech doctrine presents exactly these risks.

-Because issues concerning companies' "business operations" are increasingly fundamental to the world's social and political landscape, the withdrawal of corporate voices on those issues from the media would deprive the public of vital information.
-Nike, for example, is not the only multinational corporation whose labor policies in third world countries have been the focus of public scrutiny.
-An executive from another company, Cutter & Buck, responded to allegations that its garments were made in overseas "sweatshops" by telling the media that "I have no objection to outside monitoring because I have every confidence our factories would pass."
-Les Blumenthal, The News Tribune, April 15, 1997, at B4.
-Labor organizations have sued the company, alleging that its executive's statement amounted to false advertising in the same way that Nike's speech did.
+Because issues concerning companies' business operations are increasingly fundamental to the world's social and political landscape, the withdrawal of corporate voices on those issues from the media would deprive the public of vital information.
+Nike, for example, is not the only multinational corporation whose labor policies in third world countries have been the focus of public scrutiny. executive from another company.
+Cutter & Buck, responded to allegations that its garments were made in overseas "sweatshops" by telling the media that "I have no objection to outside monitoring because I have every confidence cur factories would pass."
+Les Blumenthal, Combating Sweatshops: Not All Clothing Retailers Are Embracing Clinton's Plan To Have Voluntary Inspections of Overseas Clothing Factories, The News Tribune (Tacoma, Wa.), April 15, 1997, at B4.
+Labor organizations sued the company, alleging that its executive's statement amounted to false advertising in the same way that Nike's speech did.
 First Amended Complaint ¶¶ 95 & 125, Union of Needletrades Indus. & Textile Employees, et al. v.
 The Gap, Inc., et al., No. 300474 (Ca. Super.
 Sept.
 23, 1999).
+Such lawsuits are sure to dampen public discourse on this issue.